ahmedrizwan/andgen/README.md

 ###Usage

-Navigate to the module directory of your project
+Step 0: Navigate to the module directory of your project

 To see available commands and format, do